-Ratna is a director at the Environics Institute, and Samara Canada.
-She is the Toronto Region Immigrant Employment Council’s Chair Emerita as past the Chair of Lifeline Syria.
+Ratna is the current Co-Chair of the Global Future Council on Migration hosted by the World Economic Forum.
+She is also a director at the Environics Institute, and Samara Canada.
+She is the Toronto Region Immigrant Employment Council’s Chair Emerita and was formerly the Chair of Lifeline Syria.

 Ratna is co-author of Flight and Freedom: Stories of Escape to Canada (2015), an Open Book Toronto best book of 2015 and one of the Toronto Star’s top five good reads from Word on the Street.
-She is also co-editor of Five Good Ideas: Practical Strategies for Non-Profit Success (2011).
+She is also a contributor to The Harper Factor (2016) and co-editor of Five Good Ideas: Practical Strategies for Non-Profit Success (2011).
 Ratna received an Honorary Degree, Doctor of Laws, York University in 2012.

 Ratna was appointed to the Order of Ontario in 2005 and became a Member of the Order of Canada in 2011, with both honours recognizing her advocacy work on behalf of immigrants and devotion to reducing inequality in Canada.
 In 2014, Ratna received the Cross of the Order of Merit of the Federal Republic of Germany in recognition of her contribution to the advancement of German-Canadian relations.